zachpeetz/rent_log/README.md

-# This project was to keep rent payments on track, making sure everything was even for each tenant.
+# This web scraper project helps keep rent payments on track, making sure everything was even for each tenant.

-rent.py  - contains Python source code that reads in a CSV file and manipulates the information to give desired output rent_payments.csv - rent logs within a CSV format Makefile - used to quickly retrieve wanted information
+rent.py  - contains Python source code that loads a webpage and scrapes data from it, cleans and manipulates data as needed.